-As we can see, 92% of companies use LinkedIn to distribute their content.
+Based on 2022 statistics, 92% of companies use LinkedIn to distribute their content.
 In fact, LinkedIn also makes up more than 50% of all social traffic from B2B websites and blogs.

 Knowing this information, you want to establish content so that prospective customers can find more information about your athletic apparel company, the people who work there, and any information relevant to their case.
 You want to build your LinkedIn page so that your company page provides any information about your company’s beliefs and what you can do for your customers.

 This is a great opportunity to distinguish your brand and talk about the sports your company invests in.
 Go into detail about your company mission and your love for your focus group and their athletic interests.
 Whether it be sports or weightlifting, LinkedIn is a great professional outlet to bring your company purpose into the light.